AKS144/tuition-management-system/README.md

 - run `composer install`
 - run `php artisan passport:install`
 - run `php artisan key:generate`
-- run `php artisan passport:client --personal` if needed.
-Please refer to this [documentation](https://laravel.com/docs/8.x/passport#the-passportclient-command) for more info
+- run `npm install && npm run dev`
 - run `php artisan migrate:fresh --seed`.
 This will rn the migration file and seeder, if any.
 - run `php artisan serve`
 - the project will be accessible at localhost:8000